BZoennchen/supercollider-book/_build/html/_sources/chapters/supercollider/scheduling/2-clocks.md

 If the ``quant`` value is negative, it indicates scheduling a certain number of bars into the future.
 The ``phase`` parameter serves as an offset to adjust the scheduling time, typically within the bar.
 A value of +1 means the event will be scheduled one beat later, while -1 schedules it one beat earlier.
-There's also a third argument, ``timeingOffset``, which I'm not using here.
+There's also a third argument, ``timingOffset``, which I'm not using here.
 This parameter allows patterns to run slightly ahead of their actual sounding time on the clock.
 This feature is particularly useful for controlling the execution order of different threads.
-By computing values slightly ahead of time, ``timeingOffset`` can be beneficial, especially when one pattern is dependent on the data from another pattern.
+By computing values slightly ahead of time, ``timingOffset`` can be beneficial, especially when one pattern is dependent on the data from another pattern.
 This anticipatory calculation ensures smooth and coordinated pattern execution.

 ```isc